 You should take gas meter readings regularly because it allows you to see what your gas usage actually is.
 This means that you will be able to try and use your gas more efficiently and, by doing so, you will be able to cut down on your energy bills.

-By taking your gas meter readings regularly, it also allows you to be better placed to see if you could be saving money on your gas by switching to a cheaper supplier.
+By taking your gas meter readings regularly, it also allows you to be better placed to see if you could be saving money on your gas by switching energy to a cheaper supplier.

 Your gas supplier will need you to take gas meter readings because they allow your energy company to give you more accurate bills.

 If you do not supply your gas provider with your gas meter readings, then your gas bills will be based on estimates as opposed to your actual gas usage.
 This means that you run the risk of overpaying for your gas supply.

 Of course this also means that you may end up underpaying for your gas supply.
 Whilst this may sound like an appealing prospect, your supplier will notice eventually and they will ask you to pay the correct amount at some point.
 This means that you could end up with a nasty surprise in the form of a large, unexpected bill.

 There are a few different types of gas meter that you may have in your home.
 Each meter will show you your meter reading in slightly different ways.

 Standard gas meters are the most commonly used in the UK.
 Taking a gas meter reading from them is fairly simple.
 All you need to do is read the numbers from left to right.

 Note: The only numbers that you need to record are the black ones, if there are any red numbers displayed on your meter, ignore these.

 Dial gas meter readings